 Men's Assistant Coach & Recruiting Coordinator

-Elizabeth Kinney enters her first season as assistant coach and recruiting coordinator for the Bates College men’s rowing program.
+Elizabeth Kinney enters her second season as assistant coach and recruiting coordinator for the Bates College men’s rowing program.
 Prior to this role, Kinney served as the volunteer assistant for two years with both the men’s and women’s rowing teams at Bates and helped lead the women to its second NCAA Championship in 2017.

 Before joining the Bates staff, Kinney worked as an assistant coach at the Waynflete School in Portland, ME.
 During her two years with the program, the team earned first place at the Maine Youth Rowing Association Championships in 2014 and 2015.